dristiroy/CGM-project/README.md

 instructor: Masum Ahmed EeSha

-at first by calling glutinitwindowsposition the intial windows position is declared
+at first by calling glutinitwindowsposition the inItial windows position is declared

 than we set the windows size by passing width and length perameter

-after tha we will toogle window display mood and start a window title as glut shapes.
+after that we will toogle window display mood and start a window title as glut shapes.

 glutreshape funtion will update the matrix rgb and reuse same window everytime to ensure entire game is played on the same screen

-glutdsiplay funtion will genarate first display of games where all the instructions of games are provided.
+glutdsiplay funtion will generate first display of games where all the instructions of games are provided.

-For fullfill accroding to the instruction we will call key funtions which will logically handle all the condition of the game
+For fulfill according to the instruction we will call key functions which will logically handle all the condition of the game

-This games run in few simple logic,where a 3d plane will appeare and  it will run on a map..this map will be imported from diffrent file called RGBPIXMAP
+This games run in few simple logic,where a 3d plane will appear and  it will run on a map..this map will be imported from different file called RGBPIXMAP

 Key funtion will handle several condition like,UP,DOWN,RIGHT,LEFT